canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 .. note::
-   Before using a compilable tool see if you can obtain the same result/test using `Python's excelent module ctypes <https://docs.python.org/3/library/ctypes.html>`_.
+   Before using a compilable tool see if you can obtain the same result/test using `Python's excellent module ctypes <https://docs.python.org/3/library/ctypes.html>`_.
    The above example is for example impossible to emulate via ctypes, completely cross-platform, compatible with any modern C standard compiler so it is a good candidate.